Gradi/CarpovBookTasks/README.md

 ## dvm

-Wrapper around DummyVirtualMachine that loads and executes binaries produces by milc.
+Wrapper around DummyVirtualMachine that loads and executes binaries produced by milc.
 It has some methods to debug running application.